ibm-garage-dach/cloud-native-bootcamp-iks/lab-11-logdna.md

-# Lab 10: Using LogDNA
+# Lab 10: Using LogDNA for Kubernetes Cluster Logging

 ## Prerequisites